tomkarho/taiga-bulk-generator/README.md

 Currently the only feature is the bulk creation of sprints aka. milestones.

+## How do I use this?

+Clone the repo and open sprintGenerator.html in your browser.
+You will need to hunt down some things from your taiga session, primarily the authentication token.

+First though, insert your taiga url into "Your taiga api url" field.
+For me that is project.tomkarho.com.

+Next we hunt down authorization token and this is done easiest via google chrome developer tools.
+Open the tools (F12) and create one test sprint.
+Now take a look at your network tab and click on the POST request made to /milestones.
+From requeset headers find the line that says "Authorization".
+Copy the fancy text after "Bearer" and paste it into the "Authentication token" field on sprintGenerator.

+Next, get the project id for the project you are generating sprints for.
+The same POST request has at the bottom something called "Query String Parameters".
+You'll find your project id there.
+Insert it into "Project id" field.

+Now just pick your start date, end date, sprint length and start generating.

 ## What are these fancy fields?

 ###Project id